apache/activemq-artemis/docs/user-manual/en/logging.md

 logger.audit_resource = INFO, audit_log_file
 ...
 logger.audit_message = INFO, audit_log_file
+...
+logger.audit_connection = INFO, audit_log_file
 ```

-The 3 audit loggers can be disable/enabled separately.
+The 4 audit loggers can be disable/enabled separately.

 Once enabled, all audit records are written into a separate log
-file (by default audit.log).
+file (by default `audit.log`).

 ## More on Log4J2 configuration: